 This visa option is not open to all nationals.
 The ADS agreement is an agreement between the UK and China allowing Chinese nationals to enter the UK with an approved tour group & are allowed to be in the UK for a maximum period of 30 days.

 There are certain requirements that need to be met, and the tour operator must be licensed.
 The minimum group is 5 people and you must remain with the group for the entire trip.
 This may also include re-entering the UK depending on how the trip has been organised by your tour operator.

 Permitted Paid Engagements (PPE)

 The intention of this category as a visitor is to allow a visitor to undertake paid engagements and is only granted for 1 month.
 This route does not allow a visitor to make repeat PPE engagements, rather this option is to give a person the flexibility to travel in and out of the UK.

-This route had changes being implemented and only allows someone to study a period of 30 days in the UK, however this cannot be their main intention of applying under this route.
-Any bona fide institution in the UK, that is not a state funded school or academy, can offer recreational courses, for example horse riding or a dancing course.
+This route had changes being implemented and only allows someone to study for a period of 30 days in the UK, however, this cannot be their main intention of applying under this route.
+Any bona fide institution in the UK, that is not a state-funded school or academy, can offer recreational courses, for example, horse riding or dancing course.
 Courses that lead to formal qualifications are not normally considered recreational.

 Non-recreational short courses, including English language courses or study that is part of a course of study overseas, are only allowed in line with the Immigration Rules as a visitor.